Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: System design

 which shows that this is a randomized $\frac{\pi}{4}$-approximation algorithm.\footnote{A (randomized) $\alpha$-approximation algorithm is an algorithm that runs in polynomial time and produces a solution whose (expected) value is at least a fraction $\alpha$ of the optimum value~\cite{book-Hochbaum}.} Clearly, multiple (independent) feasible points $\bar{\bm{s}}$ can be computed, and the one providing the largest objective function in~\eqref{problem-x-design_2} can be chosen: in this case, the $\frac{\pi}{4}$ approximation ratio will not only hold in mean but also with a probability that goes to 1 exponentially fast with the number of samples.
+The complexity of this approach depends on the technique used to solve Problem~\eqref{problem-x-design_4}: e.g., $\mathcal O(\bar N_s^3)$ per iteration for interior point methods and for the block coordinate ascent algorithm, or $\mathcal O(\bar N_s^2 \ln \bar N_s)$ per iteration for the sub-gradient algorithm on the associated dual problem~\cite{Waldspurger_2015}.
+Additionally, there is a cost of $\mathcal O(\bar N_s^3)$ for the evaluation of the square root matrix of $\bar{\bm Z}^\star$ needed in the randomization step.

-\subsection{Far-field deployment of the \gls{ris}}
+\subsection{Far-field deployment of the \glspl{ris}}